 In India purity of water has been always emphasized from time immemorial.
 In the Rig-Veda, and the Yajur Veda, we find many verses in praise of lord varun (God of Water) and Lord Indra.
 In the Yajur Ved water was regarded as a source of life and grain.
 The pollution of water is tortuous act.
 It is covered by the tort of nuisance as it causes injury to person and property, comfort of health.
 In Pakkle v.
 P. Aiyasami28 it was declared by the madras High Court that altering the natural quality of water whereby it is rendered less fit for any purpose for which in its natural state it is capable of being used gives cause of action in nuisance.
 Action can also be brought against statutory authority for nuisance by Private Individual for water pollution.
-Legal control for water pollution was available in British India also, the first act concerning water pollution in India is the Shore Nuisance (Bombay and Kolaba) Act of 1853.
+Legal control for water pollution in India is the Shore Nuisance (Bombay and Kolaba) Act of 1853.
 It authorized the Collector to issue notice to party concerned requiring it to remove nuisance anywhere below high water mark or get it abated or removed himself.